C-D-Lewis/hom-mc-server/README.md

 ## Run in Docker

 > Note: When running in Docker, any file changes (such as whitelist) outside of
-> the `world` mounted directory will be lost when the container exists.
+> the `world` mounted directory will be lost when the container exits.
 Use
 > `docker exec -t -i $CONTAINER_ID /bin/bash` to explore the container.

 The `scripts/start-docker.sh` script builds and runs the container all in one.